AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planner.md

 You can display availability, allocation, and planned values in the Resource Planner in Hours, FTE, or Cost.

-For more information about changing the information you display in the Resource Planner, see the section [View information by Hour, FTE, or Cost](../../resource-mgmt/resource-planning/resource-availability-allocation-resource-planner.md#display-by-hour-or-fte-menu) in the article [Review resource availability and allocation using the Resource Planner](../../resource-mgmt/resource-planning/resource-availability-allocation-resource-planner.md).
+For more information about changing the information you display in the Resource Planner, see the section [View information by Hour, FTE, or Cost](../../resource-mgmt/resource-planning/resource-availability-allocation-resource-planner.md#display-by-hour-or-fte-menu) in the article [Review resource availability and allocation using the Adobe Workfront Resource Planner](../../resource-mgmt/resource-planning/resource-availability-allocation-resource-planner.md).

 For more information about how the Hours and FTE for users and roles are calculated in Workfront, see the article [Overview of calculating hours and FTE for users and roles in the Resource Planner](../../resource-mgmt/resource-planning/calculate-hours-fte-for-users-roles-resource-planner.md).